hcomet/CheapoDC/CheapoDC/README.md

 ### 4. Upgrade using USB Connected Device and WebFlash

 1. WebFlash will erase all flash memory on your CheapoDC.
 You must backup your current CheapoDC configuration and WiFi settings by first downloading the **CDCConfig.json** and **CDCWiFi.json** files from your CheapoDC.
-This can be done using the Web UI from the [File Management](../README.md#CheapoDC-file-management) page.
+This can be done using the Web UI from the [File Management](../README.md#cheapodc-file-management) page.
 2. Use [WebFlash](https://hcomet.github.io/CheapoDC/CheapoDCFlash.html) to install the latest CheapoDC firmware onto your device.
 3. Once the device has rebooted, it will be in access point mode.
-Use your computer to connect to the access point, SSID: CheapoDC and Password: CheapoDC.
+Use your computer to connect to the access point, SSID: cheapodc and Password: cheapodc.
-4. Browse to the CheapoDC Web UI at [http://CheapoDC.local](http://CheapoDC.local) and login using the default userid and password: admin, admin.
+4. Browse to the CheapoDC Web UI at [http://cheapodc.local](http://cheapodc.local) and login using the default userid and password: admin, admin.
 5. Upload the previously backed up **CDCConfig.json** and **CDCWifi.json** files using the File Management page.
 5. Goto to the Device Management page and reboot the device to complete the upgrade.